Graveyard Dirt Cake

 hand full of mallow pumpkins

 OREO.
-Crush ⅔ package of Oreos and place in the bottom of a 9×13 pan.
+Crush ⅔ package of Oreo cookies and place in the bottom of a 9×13 pan.
 Set aside.

 ASSEMBLE + DECORATE.
-Pour over crumb mixture.
-Sprinkle with the reserved Oreos.
-Add cookies and pumpkins to the top.
+Pour and layer over the crumb mixture.
+Sprinkle with the reserved crushed Oreos.
+Add cookies and candy pumpkins to the top.
 Keep refrigerated until ready to serve.

-For a super fine Oreo crumb you should put the Oreos in a blender or in a food processor.
+For super fine Oreo crumbs you should put the Oreos in a blender or in a food processor (you can also put in a Ziploc bag and crush with a rolling pin).

 This “cake” is more like a delicious pudding and does not have a traditional cake texture.